 With this experimental design, the researchers could compare the subjects’ response to the different kinds of oddball images to distinguish the brain’s reaction to pure novelty itself from the other possible sources of brain activation, such as emotional arousal.

 In a second set of oddball experiments, the researchers sought to determine whether the SN/VTA encodes the magnitude of novelty.
 In those experiments, the researchers measured activation of the region by images of different levels of familiarity or novelty.
-In yet other studies, the researchers assessed whether the subjects’ memory of familiar images was better when presented along with novel images or very familiar images.
+And in yet other studies, the researchers assessed whether the subjects’ memory of familiar images was better when presented along with novel images or very familiar images.

 The researchers found that the SN/VTA does, indeed, respond to novelty, and these response scales according to how novel the image was.
 They concluded that their data provide evidence for “a functional hippocampal-SN/VTA loop” that is driven by novelty rather than other forms of stimulus salience such as emotional content or the need to respond to an image.
 The researchers said their finding that the SN/VTA is more activated by greater novelty is compatible with models of brain function “that see novelty as a motivating bonus to explore an environment in the search for reward rather than being a reward itself.”